-- o Plan for expanded services proportional to budget increase. - Develop and implement programs and incentives to increase problem gambling awareness and intervention capabilities within other DPBH programs. - Explore the development of a Problem Gambling Informed endorsement for mental health and addiction programs and develop technical assistance programs and other incentives for programs to obtain the endorsement. - Increase administrative staffing to support growth of problem gambling service programs. - O Assign a dedicated administrative assistance to problem gambling services. - Obtain additional program consultation support. - Engage in a procurement process to develop new contracts and grants to implement an updated Strategic Plan reflective of new program budget realities.
+- Re-engage the strategic planning process to update the Strategic Plan to reflect new program budget realities. - Review and adjust service reimbursement rates to support grantees cost of doing business - o Plan for expanded services proportional to budget increase. - Develop and implement programs and incentives to increase problem gambling awareness and intervention capabilities within other DPBH programs - Explore the development of a Problem Gambling Informed endorsement for mental health and addiction programs and develop technical assistance programs and other incentives for programs to obtain the endorsement. - Increase administrative staffing to support growth of problem gambling service programs - O Assign a dedicated administrative assistance to problem gambling services - Obtain additional program consultation support - Engage in a procurement process to develop new contracts and grants to implement an updated Strategic Plan reflective of new program budget realities.